kiplimoboor/AirBnB_clone/README.md

 This repository contains code that tries to implement [AirBnB](https://www.airbnb.com/).

-It is among the projects required to satisfactorily complete the course at [ALX](https://www.alxafrica.com/)
+It is among the projects required to satisfactorily complete the Software Engineering course at [ALX](https://www.alxafrica.com/)

 # Using the Console